Many small business owners made the fatal mistake of relying solely on direct sales and referral marketing to attain clients and gain revenue.

 The business model starts to fail, your revenue falls and you start to lose market share.
 Before you know it, you’re in deep waters!

 In today’s fast-paced, dynamic world, where industries are being disrupted and platforms can be rendered ineffective at a moment’s notice – so how can you keep your business robust?

+The idea was first brought up by Jay Abraham.
 The key is to build a Greek Parthenon type of business – based on a strong foundation of revenue streams.
 Attack your market from multiple positions to remain relevant.